MP Estate Planning UK

 High Net-Worth Individuals

-High net-worth individuals often have complex financial situations, including multiple assets and properties.
-A trust can help manage these assets efficiently, ensuring that they are distributed according to their wishes while minimizing tax liabilities.
+High net-worth individuals often have complex financial situations, including multiple properties, investment portfolios, and business interests.
+A trust can help manage these assets efficiently, ensuring they are distributed according to their wishes while reducing inheritance tax liabilities — particularly important given that the Residence Nil Rate Band tapers away by £1 for every £2 the estate exceeds £2,000,000.

 Parents of Minor Children